-Objectives: This experimental study examined the impact of sildenafil citrate, vitamin A (Vit A), vitamin C (Vit C) and vitamin E (Vit C) on wound healing in a rat model of diabetes (n = 100).
+Objective: To examine the impact of sildenafil citrate, vitamin A (Vit A), vitamin C (Vit C) and vitamin E (Vit E) on wound healing in a rat model of diabetes (n = 100).

-Materials and Methods: Diabetes was induced in the rats by intraperitoneal (i.p.) administration of alloxan.
+Methods: Diabetes was induced in the rats by intraperitoneal (i.p.) administration of alloxan.
 After anaesthesia, a standard wound was created on the back of each rat using a 10-mm sterile punch.
-The rats were randomly divided into 10 groups (n = 10 in each), 1–10, as follows: normal saline, glibenclamide, insulin, sildenafil, Vit A, Vit C, Vit E, Vit A + sildenafil, Vit C + sildenafil, Vit E + sildenafil daily for 15 days.
-The rats were sacrificed after being anesthetised 3, 7 and 15 days later.
+The rats were randomly divided into 10 groups (n = 10 in each), as follows: normal saline, glibenclamide, insulin, sildenafil, Vit A, Vit C, Vit E, Vit A + sildenafil, Vit C + sildenafil, Vit E + sildenafil daily for 15 days.
+The rats were sacrificed after being anaesthetized 3, 7 and 15 days later.
 Wounded skin tissue samples were collected for histopathological and immunohistochemical analyses.

-Results: On the seventh day, epithelial regeneration was completed in Groups 8 and 9.
-Angiogenesis was insufficient in Group 2.
-In terms of connective tissue proliferation, partially matured connective tissue was observed in Group 4.
-On the 15th day of the study, Groups 8, 9 and 10 had mature connective tissue.
-However, Group 1 still had exudate-containing neutrophils.
-Immunohistochemically, on the third day, the level of inducible nitric oxide synthase (iNOS) reactivity was intense in macrophages and neutrophils surrounding the wound edges in Groups 4, 8, 9 and 10.
-The level of iNOS reactivity was moderate in Group 6 and less distinct in Groups 1, 2, 3, 5 and 7.
+Results: On the 7th day, epithelial regeneration was completed in groups 8 and 9.
+Angiogenesis was insufficient in group 2.
+In terms of connective tissue proliferation, partially matured connective tissue was observed in group 4.
+On the 15th day of the study, groups 8, 9 and 10 had mature connective tissue.
+However, group 1 still had exudate-containing neutrophils.
+Immunohistochemically, on the 3rd day, the level of inducible nitric oxide synthase (iNOS) reactivity was intense in macrophages and neutrophils surrounding the wound edges in groups 4, 8, 9 and 10.
+The level of iNOS reactivity was moderate in group 6 and less distinct in groups 1, 2, 3, 5 and 7.

-Conclusion: Sildenafil citrate, together with Vit A and Vit C, is beneficial in wound healing of diabetics.
+Conclusion: Sildenafil citrate, together with Vit A and Vit C, is beneficial in wound healing of diabetic rats.